-• Derive indices of catch rate, pre-recruit index, length frequency, biomass, recruitment and egg production.
-The latter are obtained from stock assessment models.

-- Develop and apply stock assessment models for alternative Harvest Strategy evaluation as required. - Support discussions on developments of NZ FIMS as requested by industry. - Interpret the performance indicators and report on status of fisheries.
+- Derive indices of catch rate, pre-recruit index, length frequency, biomass, recruitment and egg production.
+The latter are obtained from stock assessment models. - Develop and apply stock assessment models for alternative Harvest Strategy evaluation as required. - Interpret the performance indicators and report on status of fisheries.